John Slaney: Amateur

 Slaney played midget hockey in St. John's, Newfoundland until 1988 when he was drafted into the Ontario Hockey League (OHL).
 As a 15-year-old, Slaney scored 41 goals and 69 assists through 61 games with the St. John's Capitals U18 AAA team.
 His scoring abilities garnered attention from scouts.
 He was the youngest player chosen for Team Atlantic at the U17 Esso Cup.
 Slaney was subsequently drafted in the first round of the 1988 OHL draft by the Cornwall Royals.
 Although it was later revealed that Slaney announced he would only play for the Royals.
 Slaney quickly earned praise from his Royals teammates and coaches at training camp, despite members of the media raising concerns about his size.
 Slaney began the 1988–89 season with two goals and six assists through his first seven games.
 He was also named the Royals' Star of the Game through his first two games with the team, despite them both being losses.
 By December, Slaney had improved to nine goals and 32 points in 33 games.
 He finished his rookie season with 16 goals and 43 assists for 59 points and was named the team's Most Sportmanlike Player and Scholastic Player of the Year.

 He spent the offseason working with weights and began the Royals' 1989 training camp weighing 186 pounds.
 As a sophomore, he was expected to replace Mathieu Schneider as the team's best defenseman.
 In December, Slaney and teammate Owen Nolan tried out for Team Canada's junior team roster to compete at the 1989 World Junior Ice Hockey Championships, but were two of the final cuts.
-Slaney and Nolen were also selected to represent Team OHL in the annual OHL/QMJHL Challenge Cup.
+Slaney and Nolan were also selected to represent Team OHL in the annual OHL/QMJHL Challenge Cup.
 Upon rejoining the Royals, Slaney continued to lead all defencemen in scoring with 18 goals and 44 points.
 While the NHL Central Scouting Bureau originally ranked him as a second round pick in the 1990 NHL entry draft, Slaney climbed the ranks as the season progressed.
 He was ranked 23rd overall by the Scouting Bureau in February, but finished the season ranked seventh overall.
 Slaney was named the recipient of the 1990 Max Kaminsky Trophy as the best defenceman across the OHL at the end of his sophomore campaign.
 He was then awarded the CHL Defenceman of the Year Award, and selected for the First All-Star Team.